abrdn’s (ABDN) Sell Rating Reiterated at Citigroup

-Citigroup restated their sell rating on shares of abrdn (LON:ABDN – Get Rating) in a research note issued to investors on Wednesday, MarketBeat Ratings reports.
-They currently have a GBX 150 ($1.79) price target on the stock.
+Citigroup reaffirmed their sell rating on shares of abrdn (LON:ABDN – Get Rating) in a report released on Wednesday morning, MarketBeat.com reports.
+They currently have a GBX 150 ($1.79) price objective on the stock.

-Other research analysts have also recently issued research reports about the stock.
-Royal Bank of Canada reissued an underperform rating and set a GBX 185 ($2.21) price target on shares of abrdn in a research report on Friday, May 27th.
-Morgan Stanley lowered their price target on shares of abrdn from GBX 271 ($3.24) to GBX 225 ($2.69) and set an underweight rating on the stock in a research report on Tuesday, March 29th.
-Deutsche Bank Aktiengesellschaft reduced their price objective on shares of abrdn from GBX 190 ($2.27) to GBX 175 ($2.09) and set a hold rating on the stock in a report on Monday, July 11th.
-Berenberg Bank reduced their price objective on shares of abrdn from GBX 260 ($3.11) to GBX 195 ($2.33) and set a hold rating on the stock in a report on Wednesday, May 11th.
-Finally, Barclays lowered shares of abrdn to an underweight rating and reduced their price objective for the company from GBX 210 ($2.51) to GBX 140 ($1.67) in a report on Wednesday, July 13th.
-Four research analysts have rated the stock with a sell rating and three have given a hold rating to the company.
-According to data from MarketBeat, abrdn currently has an average rating of Reduce and a consensus price target of GBX 178.57 ($2.13).
+Several other equities analysts also recently weighed in on ABDN.
+Berenberg Bank reduced their target price on shares of abrdn from GBX 260 ($3.11) to GBX 195 ($2.33) and set a hold rating for the company in a research note on Wednesday, May 11th.
+Deutsche Bank Aktiengesellschaft reduced their target price on shares of abrdn from GBX 190 ($2.27) to GBX 175 ($2.09) and set a hold rating for the company in a research note on Monday, July 11th.
+Morgan Stanley reduced their target price on shares of abrdn from GBX 271 ($3.24) to GBX 225 ($2.69) and set an underweight rating for the company in a research note on Tuesday, March 29th.
+JPMorgan Chase & Co. reduced their price objective on shares of abrdn from GBX 187 ($2.24) to GBX 180 ($2.15) and set a neutral rating for the company in a research note on Wednesday, July 6th.
+Finally, Royal Bank of Canada reaffirmed an underperform rating and set a GBX 185 ($2.21) price objective on shares of abrdn in a research note on Friday, May 27th.
+Four research analysts have rated the stock with a sell rating and three have issued a hold rating to the company’s stock.
+According to MarketBeat, the company currently has an average rating of Reduce and a consensus target price of GBX 178.57 ($2.13).

 abrdn plc provides asset management services in the United Kingdom, Europe, North America, and Asia.
 The company offers investment solutions and funds; long-term savings and investment products to individual and corporate customers; and life insurance and savings products.
 It provides its products through institutional, wholesale, and retail distribution channels.